Ben-0-mad/YT-TMS-Finder/README.md

   Therefore it seems like 3 threads is a good option.
 And after doing some tests with a larger number of videos, I got these results:
   [To be finished]

-- How does it work in detail?
+- **How does it work in detail?**

-  First we have to get all the video ID's from a YouTube channel.
+  First we have to get all the video IDs from a YouTube channel.
 This is not possbile by simply using requests or beautifulsoup.
-We would have to open the browser ourselves going down all the way to the bottom of the page, but we can also do this with webbot so we don't have to do it.
+We would have to open the browser ourselves going down all the way to the bottom of the page, but we can also do this with a webbot so we don't have to do it ourselves.

   Then it downloads the HTML source.
-From this HTML file we can obtain all the video ID's and their time length without the need of the YouTube API (which costs money).
+From this HTML file we can obtain all the video IDs and their time length without the need of the YouTube API (which costs money).
 For every video the following is done:
   1. If the video length is less than 4 minutes, download the audio from the video in mp3 format using youtube-dl.
   2. Fingerprint the song.
   3. Match the fingerprint against the database.